Pérez-Llorca México

 What law(s) specifically govern personal data / information?

-There are various laws and legal instruments in force, depending if the Controller is a private party or a regulated party (governmental entities or persons who receive governmental funds); the most important are the following:
+There are various laws and legal instruments in force, depending on whether the Controller is a private party or a regulated party (governmental entities or persons who receive governmental funds); the most important are the following:

 The analysis herein shall focus solely on personal data held by private parties.